jgl0221/cs506-giddygavin/README.md

 ### Modeling Techniques
 - We will begin with **linear regression** for baseline predictions.
-- Explore advanced models such as **decision trees** or **k-means** to capture more complex relationships, as well as other methods of modeling learned in class.
+- Explore advanced models such as **decision trees** or **random forests** to capture more complex relationships, as well as other methods learned in class.
 - Consider using **neural networks** if data complexity warrants such an approach.

 ### Evaluation Metrics